Arps09/cnn-cifar10-image-classification/README.md

-# End-to-End Image Classification using PyTorch (CIFAR-10)
+# End-to-End Image Classification Pipeline

 This project implements a complete image classification pipeline using **PyTorch** and the **CIFAR-10** dataset.
 It covers data loading, model training, evaluation, inference, and unit testing.